amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Concise (JP)

-[Concise](https://www.sliderule.tokyo/) is a Japanese maker of drawing and measuring tools.
+[Concise](https://www.sliderule.tokyo/) are a Japanese maker of drawing and measuring tools.
 They made good, but low-cost, circular slide rules.
 To this day, they continue to make slide rules.

 ***Concise Model 300***—The Concise 300 is a low-cost, compact, duplex circular rule.
 It uses pared-down Darmstadt scales, providing only $LL_2$ and $LL_3$.
 But it provides two $tan$ scales, $T_1$ and $T_2$.
 In terms of computing power, this slide rule is almost as capable as the Nestler 0210.